Youth Classes in March!!

 Know someone who would love to take a hands-on class on how to safely and creatively work with used building materials?

 Purchase a gift certificate in any amount by clicking the “Buy Now” button below (no PayPal account required).
-Ticket prices typically range from $30 to $80 per person, depending on the class (see current and past events here to help you decide).
+For a sense of pricing, check out our current events here.